Superfluid excitations in rotating two-dimensional ring traps: Introduction

-In this context, a very rich potential under theoretical and experimental scrutiny is the bubble trap potential, proposed by Garraway and Zobay in 2001 \cite{Zobay2001Two-dimensionalPotentials, Zobay2004AtomPotentials}.
+Recently, a very rich potential under theoretical and experimental scrutiny is the bubble trap potential, proposed by Garraway and Zobay in 2001~\cite{Zobay2001,Zobay2004}.
 The bubble trap is an adiabatic potential formed by superpositioning a static inhomogeneous magnetic field with a spatially homogeneous radio frequency (RF).
 This confines the atoms to an isomagnetic surface.
-In typical experiments, gravity cannot be neglected, and the resulting equilibrium configuration pools the atoms at the bottom of the surface \cite{Colombe2004, Garraway2016}.
+In typical experiments, gravity cannot be neglected, and the resulting equilibrium configuration pools the atoms at the bottom of the surface \cite{Colombe2004, Garraway2016,Arazo2021}.
+To overcome this difficulty, ongoing experimental efforts exist to realize the bubble trap in microgravity conditions aboard the Cold Atom Laboratory in the International Space Station~\cite{Lundblad2019,Aveline2020,Carollo2022,Lundblad2023}.
+In the future, the experiment is expected to include the possibility of rotations in the system.

 Besides providing stronger than harmonic confinement for the condensate, the bubble trap also allows for control over the topology of the system.
+The radius of the bubble can be controlled by tunning the magnetic gradients and the RF frequency \cite{Goer2021}.
 By varying the parameters of the field, one can control how strongly the atoms are confined to the isomagnetic surface.
 This allows for studying nearly two-dimensional (2D) gases bound to surfaces \cite{Perrin2017}.
 The topology has non-trivial consequences over many properties of the gas.
 We mention, for instance, the effects of the dimensionality over the condensation temperature, which are already notorious \cite{Pitaevskii2016, Pethick2008}.
-Padavic and Sun analyzed how the collective modes of a spherical condensate change when it transitions from a filled to a hollow sphere, finding a dip in the breathing modes and a restructuring in the surface modes due to the emergence of a second interior surface \cite{Padavic2017, Sun2018}.
+Padavic and Sun analyzed how the collective modes of a spherical condensate change in the transition from a filled to a hollow sphere, finding a dip in the breathing modes and a restructuring in the surface modes due to the emergence of a second interior surface \cite{Padavic2017, Sun2018}.

-As with the quartic potential and in contrast to the harmonic potential, because the energy of single particle states varies faster than linearly with angular momentum when confined to the bubble trap, the condensate can accommodate macrovortices as well as vortex lattices \cite{Lundh2002, Jackson2004a}.
-However, the experimental status of these predictions remains to be determined: the dense vortex lattice expected to be seen close to the critical rotation frequency was not observed \cite{HerveThesis2018}.
-When using the bubble trap to form a ring, an unstable charge $3$ vortex has been observed to split into $3$ unit charge vortices \cite{Goer2021}.
-Moreover, ongoing experimental efforts exist to realize the bubble trap in microgravity conditions aboard the Cold Atom Laboratory in the International Space Station.
-In the future, a rotating version of the experiment is expected \cite{Carollo2022}.